Frequently Asked Questions

-We do recommend that you do undress for a massage.
+We do recommend that you undress to your comfort level for a massage.
 The therapist will have better access to your problem areas and your clothing will not get any lotion or oil on it.
-We have warmers on the tables for your comfort, as well.
-We follow the mandated draping procedures that are taught in the schools.
-Therefor, any area that is not being worked on will be covered with a sheet at all times.
-Likewise, please do not remove the sheet.
-This is as much for the therapist’s peace of mind as it is for yours.
+Any area that is not being worked on must be covered with a sheet and/or blanket at all times.

 Will the Massage hurt?
-What if I bruise?
 How will I feel afterwards?

-Due to massage therapy breaking up fascia and adhesions, it can be uncomfortable for some people.
-Please let the therapist know if the pressure they are using is too much, or even too little.
+Due to massage therapy breaking up fascia and adhesions, it can be uncomfortable at times.
+Please let the therapist know if the pressure they are using is too much, or too little.
 Remember, the session is customized for YOUR needs!

-Depending on your session time and the area being worked on, bruising and discoloration of the skin by occur.
-This can also happen if you’re on certain medications, have certain health conditions, and if you bleed/bruise easily.
+Depending on the area being worked on, bruising and discoloration of the skin may occur.
+This can also happen if you’re on certain medications, have certain health conditions, or if you bleed/bruise easily.

-Most clients leave the session feeling more relaxed and loose.
-However, it is very common to feel sore after a session, depending on your session type.
-It is important that you are following the therapist’s post-massage instructions to stretch and drink water.
+Most clients leave the session feeling more relaxed and loose, however it is very common to feel sore after a session.
+It is important that you are following the therapist’s post-massage instructions and hydrate.

 What are the advantages of getting a massage monthly?

 A monthly massage routine can help with any chronic or acute aches and pains.
 Massages have been proven to reduce stress levels, as well.